 TGbe editor: Please update the following paragraph in this subclause as shown below:

 The Link ID subfield of the STA Control field of the Per-STA Profile subelement for the corresponding non-AP STA that requests a link for multi-link setup with the AP MLD is set to the link ID of an AP MLD that is operating on that link.
 The link ID is obtained during discovery.
+Also see 35.3.4.xx (Frame sequence during MLO discovery) and 35.3.18.xx (Frame sequence during MLD discovery for an AP in a multiple BSSID set).

 35.3.18 Multi-link operation in a multiple BSSID set or co-hosted BSSID